cjshearer/modern-hugo-resume/README.md

 Edit the resume at `(your repo) > exampleSite/content/_index.md` using the github editor.
 When you commit it, the resume site will automatically be built and deployed to `https://<your_username>.github.io`.

 > [!TIP]
-> You can skip editing the resume and trigger the build and deploy workflow manually by going to `Actions > ./github/workflows/deploy.yaml` and clicking "run workflow".
+> You can skip editing the content and trigger the build and deploy workflow manually by going to `Actions > ./github/workflows/deploy.yaml` and clicking "run workflow".

 ## Extended Setup